SaikoTechnology/portfolio/projects/Learn the Brain VR/Learn the Brain VR.md

 **Figure 8.** A comparison of brain models created using Blender 1 year apart.

 ### Appendix C: More Bullet Points
-- **Origins of SaikoTechnology**: My GitHub handle is SaikoTechnology, which evolved from PsychoTechnology - the crossroad between Psychology and technology which is where my career in technology was born.
+- **Origins of SaikoTechnology:** My GitHub handle is SaikoTechnology, which evolved from PsychoTechnology - the crossroad between Psychology and technology which is where my career in technology was born.
 The word*"saiko"* (最高) in Japanese means "the best," "supreme," or "awesome."
 - **On Learning Mediums Comparisons:** In hindsight, I believe we could have better distinguished the differences between VR and more traditional learning methods, like PDFs or slideshows.
 Since interactive desktop virtual environments aren't commonly used for learning, we didn’t observe a significant contrast between desktop VR and immersive VR.
 My decision not to include a third medium was mainly due to time constraints and the expectation that our sample size wouldn’t be large enough to effectively compare all three.
 - **Hand-Drawn Digital Art:** The multiple choice question included hand-drawn digital art which was created using Photoshop and a graphics tablet.